International Union for the Protection of New Varieties of Plants: Membership

 For a country or intergovernmental organisation to become member, it needs to implement the requirements of the actual convention in national law.
 UPOV's secretariat analyises the regulation of plant variety protection in national law and writes a recommendation to the council whether or not the applicant shall be granted membership.
 In the past several countries have been refused memberships because their national plant variety protection laws granted exceptions for subsistence farmers to reuse and exchange seeds.

+In addition, a large number of countries (e.g. Pakistan), intergovernmental organisations (e.g. European Free Trade Association) and international non-governmental organisations (e.g. International Community of Breeders of Asexually Reproduced Ornamental and Fruit Varieties) have observer status.

 System of protection

 The convention defines both how the organization must be governed and run, and the basic concepts of plant variety protection that must be included in the domestic laws of the members of the union.
 These concepts include: